haddocking/molmod/README.md

 Since the entire provisioning process takes ~20 minutes (mostly to compile GROMACS), the machine will start a user session before all the software is installed.
-Take a break, go for a coffee or for a walk.
+Take a break, go for a coffee, or go for a walk.
 When all the provisioning is done, you can start using the machine.

 ```bash
 git clone https://github.com/haddocking/molmod